CloudM-Migrate/documentation/Troubleshooting/GoogleEndpoint.md

 - Emails containing virus attachments
 - Emails not conforming to RFC 822 per https://www.ietf.org/rfc/rfc2822.txt

-**Also focusing on 400 Invalid Sharing**

-Resolve a 400 Error: Invalid sharing request
+Example - *Resolve a 400 Errors continued: Invalid sharing request*

 This error can occur for several reasons.
-To determine the limit that has been exceeded, evaluate the reason field of the returned JSON.
+To determine the limit that has been exceeded, evaluate the reason.
 This error most commonly occurs because:

 - Sharing succeeded, but the notification email was not correctly delivered.
 - The Access Control List (ACL) change is not allowed for this user.